-I’ve just returned from an incredible trip to Costa Rica.
+I’ve just returned from an incredible Costa Rica trip.
 Having never been to this little slice of Central America, I had no expectations other than to enjoy some uninterrupted family time in a beautiful spot.
 Wow!
 Not only did our visit exceed my rather humble expectations, it awakened the dormant educator in me.
 The lush tropical forests, pristine beaches, towering volcanoes, diverse climates and impressive animal sanctuaries made my inner science teacher drool just a little.
 It’s also a leader in “green” technology.
 It strives to be one of the first countries in the world to be carbon-neutral by 2021!
-If you’ve ever considered traveling internationally with students, Costa Rica is the perfect destination for science trips.
+Therefore if you’ve ever considered traveling internationally with students, Costa Rica is the perfect destination for science trips.

-One of the first things that struck me upon our arrival was the sheer beauty and vivid color of the country.
-We stayed in Guanacaste on the Pacific side.
+Firstly, one of the things that struck me upon our arrival was the sheer beauty and vivid color of the country.
+We stayed in Guanacaste on the Pacific side during our trip.
 Guanacaste is home to beautiful, black volcanic sand beaches like Playa Hermosa and biodiverse national parks like Santa Rosa and Tenorio Volcano National Parks.
 Students can explore crystal clear turquoise pools and waterfalls or hike trails in in Rincon de la Vieja Volcano National Park to get up close and personal with an active volcano.
 They can also enjoy natural hot springs and bubbling mud pits in the beauty of a tropical forest.

 One of the highlights for my teen and tween was a zipline experience that sent them soaring above the canopy with sweeping views of the volcano and ocean!
 I kept my feet planted firmly on the ground, content to watch the pangolins playing in the trees above me…